joa/hector/README.md

 }
 ```

 The most easy way to achieve this is to use Akka's pipe pattern.
-It is very important to note that we do not perform any blocking action here.
-The user greeting could access a database and lookup the real-name for a given public key.
+The response processing is done by using custom code or some of Hector's built-in features like JavaScript callbacks which can be bound to logic on the server-side.
+All actions should happen in a non-blocking fashion.
+That means creating a greeting for the user by fetching it's name from the database is done in parallel while a new JavaScript callback is being created.

+The JavaScript callback created with the `NewCallback` message will be bound to a session variable which stores the message that should be dispatched to a given actor.
+In this case `"Message"` is being dispatched to `snippetActor` when the JavaScript code is executed on click.

+Hector comes with a set of built-in components like support for HTML5 EventSource.

+### JavaScript Callbacks

+{TODO}

+## Configuration

+{TODO}

+## Fault Tolerance

+{TODO}

+## Clustering

 {TODO}